Ranganathaswamy Temple, Srirangam: Legend

+The Mahabharata says that after Arjuna's marriage with Ulupi (the naga princess) he went to the various pilgrim centres in South India.
+Arjuna is said to have visited this temple and offered prayers to Ranganatha.
+There is a mandapa called Arjuna mandapa in the temple.

 History

-A temple at Srirangam is mentioned in Tamil literature of the Sangam era (6th century BCE to the 4th century CE), including the epic Silapadikaram (book 11, lines 35–40):
+The main deity of the temple is mentioned in various Sanskrit literature and epics such as the Ramayana, Mahabharata, Padma Purana, Brahmanda Purana and Garuda Puranam.
+There are mentions even in the Tamil literature of the Sangam era (500 BCE to the 300 CE), there are mentions in many books like Akanaṉūṟu, Purananuru, Paripāṭal and Silapadikaram.
+Example:- Silapadikaram (book 11, lines 35–40):

 The temple was first built by the Chola ruler, Dharmavarma.
-The Kaveri river flood destroyed the temple vimanam, and later, the early Cholas King Killivalavan rebuilt the temple complex as is present today.
-Beyond the ancient textual history, archaeological evidence such as inscriptions refer to this temple, but these stone inscriptions are from late 1st millennium CE.
-The inscriptions in the temple belong to the Chola, Pandya, Hoysala and Vijayanagara dynasties who ruled over the region.
-These inscriptions range in date between the 9th and 16th centuries.
+The Kaveri river flood destroyed the temple vimanam, and later, the early Cholas King Killivalavan rebuilt the temple complex that is present today.
+There are many mandapas which were built near the main sanctum sanctorum which dates around 100 CE to 300 CE built by Uraiyur Cholas.
+There were later additions of structures and inscriptions in the temple which belong to the Chola, Pandya, Hoysala, Marathas and Vijayanagara dynasties who ruled over the region.
+These inscriptions range in date between the 7th and 17th centuries.

 During the period of invasion and plunder by the Alauddin Khilji's Muslim general Malik Kafur and his Delhi Sultanate forces in 1311, the Arabic texts of the period state that he raided a "golden temple" on river "Kanobari" (Kaveri), destroyed the temple and took the plunder with the golden icon of the deity to Delhi.
 According to Steven P. Hopkins, this is believed to be the Ranganathaswamy Temple.